ashlynnwood/book-worm/README.md

   Users can then click on the "See Your Books" tab and view all of their saved books.
   ![preview2](./Assets/preview2.gif)

-  ## Description
-  This is a full stack application that allows users to search for books using the Google Books API and save them to their reading wish list.
-The app is built with the MERN (MongoDB, Express.js, React, and Node.js) stack and uses Apollo Server to implement GraphQL queries.

   ## Table of Contents
   * [Installation](#installation)